 The ‘Dancehall Queens’ competing were leagues away from what I had expected.
 DHQs are (usually) exemplars of dancehall fashion and culture and can come from all over the world, however those participating on 28th Jan were either local university students or street dancers (or both).
 This is not to say their competing was without value, however they didn’t meet the Dancehall Queen title or criteria as defined by the culture from which this originates.

-In the second round of the competition, the competitors were asked to perform key foundational dancehall steps as indicated by the tracks they were going to play (e.g willie bounce, gully creep, nuh linga, row like a boat, etc.).
+In the second round of the competition, the competitors were asked to perform key foundational dancehall steps as indicated by the tracks they were going to play (e.g willie bounce, gully creep, nuh linga, row di boat, etc.).
 However, the competitors repeated steps such as puppy tail, Shelly Bounce and headtop – which either meant they didn’t have the knowledge, or chose to showcase female-only steps instead.

 Despite these factors, it was a good event in terms of the number of people that came, the energy in the room and the mix of old school and new school dancehall tracks that were played.